-Others, or at least one, were put on trial.
+2023 brought big changes for world leaders.
+Some were sworn into new positions of power, others or at least one were put on trial.
 There were meetings and greetings, a few dramas and a bit of a kerfuffle over this spy balloon.
+The other big news story of the year was AI and how it could change the world for better or worse.